MicrochipTech/AzureDemo_WFI32E01/Dev_Tools_Install.md

-# Development Tools Installation for Microchip WFI32-IoT Board (Part No. EV36W50A)
+# Development Tools Installation for the Microchip WFI32E01 Certified Module

 ## Install Software Required for the Host Computer